 According to available data from various sources, such as the National Highway Traffic Safety Administration (NHTSA) and the California Department of Transportation, traumatic brain injuries are the most common injuries reported from motorcycle accidents.
 Unfortunately, despite California’s strict helmet law for motorcycle riders and their passengers, even the best motorcycle helmets can only mitigate the effects of a brain injury, not negate them entirely.

 If you or a loved one suffered a traumatic brain injury or other harm from a motorcycle accident caused by someone else, it’s vital to know your rights and your options for legal recourse.
-An experienced attorney can assist you in filing an auto insurance claim against the at-fault driver.
+An experienced personal injury attorney can assist you in filing an auto insurance claim against the at-fault driver.
 In addition, if their insurance cannot cover the full scope of your damages, an experienced motorcycle accident lawyer can help you file a personal injury claim against the at-fault driver to enhance your recovery.

 Proving fault for a motorcycle accident often requires securing eyewitness testimony from anyone who saw the accident occur.
 Dashboard camera footage can be incredibly helpful when available.
 In addition, an experienced attorney can secure traffic camera footage on a client’s behalf if a nearby camera caught the accident.
 Ultimately, proving liability for a motorcycle accident requires meeting different criteria in different cases.
 Every injured motorcycle accident victim faces unique challenges, and reliable legal counsel is the best asset for overcoming them.